Microsoft Fabric: What it is and how it uses AI to manage data

 What is Microsoft Fabric

 Microsoft Fabric is a revolutionary platform from Microsoft designed to unify a series of data analysis tools.
-This innovative system combines several existing Azure tools with new capabilities, creating a single, simplified environment for processing data and generating insights.
+This innovative system combines several existing tools of Microsoft Azure with new capabilities, creating a single, simplified environment for processing data and generating insights.
 Think of it as a multifunctional center for analyzing data and extracting valuable information.

 The goal of Microsoft Fabric is to allow business data to be fully used in the era of AI, making analysis accessible to all users, not just data science specialists.